-Opportunities and constraints related to site-specific aspects of the Project will require consideration to ensure best value for restoration efforts.
-Site-specific factors that may influence restoration treatments and locations include the following:
+Certain opportunities and constraints exist for applying site-specific restoration measures for the Project.
+Site-specific factors that may influence restoration measures and locations include the following:

-- locations that NGTL will require maintenance of access for operation and maintenance; - locations that are identified by other resource users for future developments (i.e., publicly disclosed, applied for and/or approved but not yet completed projects) that would require habitat disturbance within or adjacent to the Project footprint; - locations that are considered traditional access; - intersections of the Project footprint with other linear features where access control, line-of-sight breaks and reclamation activities are expected to have high restoration value; - locations adjacent to watercourse crossings with a Watercourse Crossing Reclamation Plan, where extending restoration efforts beyond the riparian area is feasible; - higher suitability caribou habitat (e.g., suitable forage, adequate cover/security, located away from human disturbance); and - areas that are accessible by the restoration crews and equipment.
+- monitoring and access requirements for operation and maintenance; - locations that are identified by other resource users for future developments (i.e., publicly disclosed, applied for and/or approved but not yet completed projects) that would require habitat disturbance within or adjacent to the Project footprint; - locations that are considered traditional access; - intersections of the Project footprint with other linear features where access control and line-of-sight breaks will be applied; - locations adjacent to watercourse crossings, where extending riparian construction methods and restoration efforts beyond the riparian area is feasible; - moderate to high suitability caribou habitat (e.g., suitable forage, adequate cover/security, located away from human disturbance); - areas that are accessible by the restoration crews and equipment; and - the availability of suitable material and provincial regulatory approval for rollback and berms.